Gary Glitter - Rock 'N' Roll Par

 1990 was a particularly good year from what I can remember.
 I started off working as DJ at Rubber Soul and Beehive but by the end of the year I had my own two nights with Friday at Revolver (the name chosen because it was the next step up from Rubber Soul..later that club down Chapel Street would pinch the name off us!) and Lizard Lounge on Saturdays.
 Gradually we ditched Revolver and just became Lizard Lounge every night.

-And when the Berlin wall came down it seemed this song kinda summed up what was going on in the world at the time.
-Actually I went to Berlin the year after the wall came down.
-Bought a peice of the wall.
+And when the Berlin Wall came down it seemed this song kinda summed up what was going on in the world at the time.
+Actually, I went to Berlin the year after the wall came down.
+Bought a piece of the wall.
 But I think they were getting any old stones and putting paint on them.
-Anyway I lost it.
+Anyway, I lost it.

 Friday, June 10, 2011